-- 13. Pyrotechnic signals to be carried on all boats shall include the Coast Guard required minimum, 3 day/night flares.
-A minimum of 6 SOLAS flares, including a 3 Parachute Flares must be carried.
-In date SOLAS & flares can be used to meet the Coast Guard requirements.
+- 13. A boat shall carry three (3) SOLAS red hand flares not older than the expiration date or shall carry both the USCG approved non-Pyrotechnic electric distress light, marked with an indication that it meets 46 CFR 161.013 and is operational, and an orange distress flag, marked with an indication that it meets 46 CFR 160.072.
 Flares must be kept in a readily accessible location.
-On multihulls, they are to be kept in the crashbox.
-Electronic Flares may be used IF they are approved by the Coast Guard covering the body of water on which the event is being held. - 14.
+On multihulls, they are to be kept in the crashbox. - 14.
 Properly secured port and starboard jacklines or other appropriate method allowing the skipper to travel fore and aft on deck while remaining secured to the yacht.
 Securing to the yacht's life-lines to meet this requirement will not be acceptable. - 15.
 A Safety Harness, designed and constructed for offshore sailing, is to be worn and securely tethered to the jacklines or yacht at all times when out of the cabin.
 The tether shall be used as soon as practical after casting the yacht off the dock to start the Challenge until the yacht crosses the finish line and returns to the proximity of the dock.
 Such safety harness is to include a personal strobe light and whistle.
 This requirement may be waived should the Skipper wear a self- inflating life jacket with harness, a Personal location Beacon (PLB) registered with a current SARSAT registration sticker and a DSC capable waterproof VHF radio at all times when out of the cabin. - 16.
 A tether that has a snap hook at one end and a quick release shackle to be used at the harness end, and that can be released while under a heavy load.
-A dual tether with one tether no more than 3 feet in length and one tether no more than 6 feet in length is recommended - 17.
-A system using arm and leg motive power for re-boarding the boat in a person overboard situation. - 18.
+A dual tether with one tether no more than 3 feet in length and one tether no more than 6 feet in length is recommended - 17.A system using arm and leg motive power for re-boarding the boat in a person overboard situation. - 18.
 Radar reflector, to be flown at all times from the rigging. - 19.
 Proper sail number on all sails larger than a working jib. - 20.
 Suitable first aid kit and a first-aid manual. - 21.
 Two complete sets of appropriate ground tackle for the size of the yacht being used in the Challenge - 22.
 Bolt cutters and, hacksaw or other mechanical means of severing rigging from the boat (e.g., angle grinder). - 23.
 Appropriate marine navigation charts, not solely electronic. - 24.
 A Knife, in a sheath, or if folding, capable of being opened with one hand, attached to the skipper at all times. - 25.
 Tapered wood plugs of assorted sizes shall be readily available to plug a thru-hull if a hose or valve should fail. - 26.
 One sturdy bucket (two gallons minimum) with lanyard for bailing. - 27.
 A spotlight capable of illuminating sail numbers at night.
 It is recommended that it be at least 1,000 lumens in power